nosales

 In order to sustain this system, mark-ups have gotten higher and higher.

 Even those who launched “Rewiring fashion” did it following an outdated pattern, simply postponing delivery dates or sale seasons.
+Is that the solution?
+Really?

+Perhaps this means that nothing has to change.
 Covid was not a lesson to learn but just an obstacle along the path.
 Rather than learning the lesson and changing strategy, they would prefer to sell all the stocked goods to any alien species.
 And maybe exploit a whole galaxy too.

 Producing goods for the sale season

-Sale season!
-Read More »
+Sale Season!
+The Status Quo Never Dies Read More »